Taking traffic into account before route optimization: a small detail for great impacts

 Route optimization, by reducing costs through the optimization of resources and the reduction of the number of kilometers traveled, is the best way to meet these challenges.

 How do the different software solutions take into account traffic in their route optimization?
 What are the consequences of integrating traffic upstream versus downstream of optimization?
-Cédric Hervet, our Scientific Director, answers these questions about this small detail that can have a great impact!
+Cédric Hervet, our Head of Innovation, answers these questions about this small detail that can have a great impact!

 What is the standard method for taking traffic into account in route optimization?